Trudeau lays out China approach ahead of Biden meeting – KION546

 In 2021, China and Canada ended a bitter standoff over nationals detained in each country; Canadians Michael Kovrig and Michael Spavor were released after being held in China for nearly three years on espionage charges, while Huawei executive Meng Wanzhou was allowed to return to China after being arrested in Vancouver on a US warrant.
 China has consistently denied that the cases were in any way connected.

+A series of controversies involving China have also dogged Trudeau in recent months.

-Trudeau’s government has more recently been embroiled in controversy over accusations of potential influence from China, after local media reported that a foundation named after Trudeau’s father, Pierre, a former prime minister of Canada, had received a $150,000 donation in 2016 from two wealthy Chinese businessmen to fund scholarships and leadership programs.
+In early March, the Pierre Elliott Trudeau Foundation, named for his father, said it would refund a major donation after local media reported that it had received $150,000 in 2016 from two wealthy Chinese businessmen to fund scholarships and leadership programs.

-The Pierre Elliott Trudeau Foundation said in a statement that it will refund the donation and does not accept any donation that “may have been sponsored by a foreign government.”
+The Foundation said in a statement that it does not accept any donation that “may have been sponsored by a foreign government.”

+In a separate incident, member of parliament Han Dong left Trudeau’s Liberal party after reports emerged in Canadian media that he had suggested to a Chinese diplomat that the federal Conservative Party would benefit politically if Beijing released the two Michaels.

+CNN is not able to independently verify those reports.
+Trudeau told Newton on Thursday that he learned of Dong’s meeting through media reports.

 Possible migration deal with US